When Americans think of “work,” we often think about 9-to-5 shifts, 15-minute breaks, a minimum wage of $7.25 or a 40-hour workweek.

-The Downside of 40-Hour Workweeks
+The Downside of 40-Hour Workweeks: Burnout and Fatigue

 As expected, burnout and fatigue are major drawbacks to longer workweeks.
 According to a 2017 study published in Social Science and Medicine, “long work hours erode health.”

-More specifically, one of the study’s authors — Dr. Huong Dinh of the Australian National University — writes that there’s a “tipping point of 39 hours for an average person, beyond which their mental health starts to decline.”
+More specifically, one of the study’s authors — Dr. Huong Dinh of the Australian National University — wrote that there’s a “tipping point of 39 hours for an average person, beyond which their mental health starts to decline.”
 This results in everything from decreased productivity to increased health risks.

 The Harvard Business Review sums it up: “There’s a large body of research that suggests that regardless of our reasons for working long hours, overwork does not help us.
 For starters, it doesn’t seem to result in more output. […] Considerable evidence shows that overwork is not just neutral — it hurts us and the companies we work for.”

-The Upside of 40-Hour Workweeks
+The Upside of 40-Hour Workweeks: Higher Productivity

 While the potential positives of a 40-hour workweek aren’t quite as scientific as the drawbacks, they do exist.